nwcol/hybrid-zones/readme.md

 Hybzones is a population model for the study of the genetic structure of interspecies hybrid zones.
 It explicitly, although simply, models the behavior of individual organisms in a continuous 1-dimensional space across discrete generations to generate large, biologically plausible pedigrees.
 I have implemented various models of assortative mate selection and spatial fitness to further increase the biological realism of the system.

-Once pedigrees have been produced by the explicit simulation, they may be converted into tskit pedigrees for further genetic simulation in msprime.
-This pipeline allows us to examine a number of genetic statistics to be examined under a variety of explicit simulation parameters and models.
+Once pedigrees have been produced by the explicit simulation, they may be converted into msprime pedigrees using the PedigreeBuilder class and used as platforms for coalescent simulations.
+This pipeline allows us to examine a number of genetic statistics under varying explicit simulation parameters and models.

 ## Setup